satyar73/ChatBot/docs/chat_service.md

 - Query with expanded abbreviations

 #### `add_synonyms(query) -> str`

-Adds relevant synonyms to the query to improve matching.
+Adds relevant synonyms to the query to improve matching based on a curated synonym mapping.

 **Parameters**:
 - `query`: User query text